top of page

 TEAM

-Casandra studied Veterinary Medicine and Zootechnics at the Universidad Autonoma de Baja California Sur (UABCS) located in La Paz, B.C.S., Mexico.
+Casandra studied Veterinary Medicine and Zootechnics at the Universidad Autonoma de Baja California Sur (UABCS) in La Paz, B.C.S., Mexico.
 Her thesis title was: “Gastroenteric pathologies in South America sea lion Otaria byronia stranded in Lima, Perú (2010)”.
-Thorough Veterinary School she had contact with sea lions, whale sharks and manatees and decided to explore health aspects of wild populations.
-Three years after, she obtained her master’s degree in “Management of Marine Resources”, by the National Polytechnic Institute (Instituto Politecnico Nacional) at Centro Interdisciplinario de Ciencias Marinas (CICIMAR-IPN) with the thesis title: ´´Causes of mortality in Guadalupe fur seal Arctocephalus townseni neonates´´ (2013-2015).
-This was the first study of its kind on this species, which is under protection in Mexico.
-During those years, she collaborate with Massy University (New Zealand) and Universidad Nacional Autonoma de Mexico (UNAM), she also participated in national and international marine mammal and wildlife conservation conferences, but her main contribution was, her collaboration in the first Mexican program for Guadalupe fur seal management and conservation, issued by Mexican governmental institution: ´´Comision Nacional de Areas Naturales Protegidas´´ (CONANP)´´.
+Thorough Veterinary School she had contact with sea lions, whale sharks and manatees and decided to explore health aspects in wild populations.
+She has a master’s degree in “Management of Marine Resources”, by the National Polytechnic Institute (Instituto Politecnico Nacional) at Centro Interdisciplinario de Ciencias Marinas (CICIMAR-IPN) with the thesis title: ´´Causes of mortality in Guadalupe fur seal Arctocephalus townseni neonates´´ (2013-2015).
+Her main contribution was the first Mexican program for Guadalupe fur seal management and conservation, issued by Mexican governmental institution: ´´Comision Nacional de Areas Naturales Protegidas´´ (CONANP)´´.

 12718143_10156667362810459_5458228407409